adeniyibello88/pos/README.md

 The Point of Sale System or POS System is built fully in Java and MySQL Database.
 It has full-featured Graphical User Interface (GUI) with all the functionalities required by the Stores to improved their customer satisfaction.

 Step 1: Extract file.
-Next, after you finished download the source code, extract the zip file.
+Next, after you finished downloading the source code, extract the zip file.

 ![image](https://user-images.githubusercontent.com/6866702/165156085-41081433-3343-4f82-93c2-ee9596848e1d.png)